TheUnitedCoders/devpost-auth0-api-gateway/README.md

 ### Configuring the API Gateway

-Create a configuration file config.json specifying all the necessary parameters for launching the API Gateway
+Create a configuration file config.json specifying all the necessary parameters for launching the API Gateway.

 ```json
 {